Home

 The calculating machine of Hahn, a drawing

-During the rotation of the mechanisms of the machine by means of the handle in the middle of the lid, stepped drum will engaged with the wheel of the main counter, which are also attached to vertical axes, and according to the vertical position of the appropriate stepped drum, the wheel will be rotated to 0, 1, …, 9 teeth.
+During the rotation of the mechanisms of the machine by means of the handle in the middle of the lid, a stepped drum will be engaged with the wheel of the main counter, which is also attached to vertical axes, and according to the vertical position of the appropriate stepped drum, the wheel will be rotated to 0, 1, …, 9 teeth.

 The dials are graduated with two scales.
-The outer ring of digits is black and is used during the adding and multiplication, the inner one is red, and is used during subtraction and division.
-The digits of the inner scale actually are complementing to 9 of those in the outer scale (i.e. below 0 is 9, below 1 is 8, etc.).
+The outer ring of digits is black and is used during adding and multiplication, the inner one is red and is used during subtraction and division.
+The digits of the inner scale actually complement to 9 of those in the outer scale (i.e. below 0 is 9, below 1 is 8, etc.).

 An adding operation can be done as follows: